cloudskol/apiman/README.md

-# apiman
+# API Man
-API Man is a collection of APIs for daily programming usage
+API Man is a collection of APIs for our daily programming usage